pascalgutjahr/prompt_muons_wiki/source/docs/Selection.rst

     - 2725.19
     - 2941.80

 In a first step, several filters are investigated in regard to the energy of the leading muon at surface and the cosine zenith angle.
-The muon filter results as the best choice.
-Afterwards, a cut on the bundle energy at surface is applied to remove more low energy events.
-These two steps define level 3.
-In level 4, DNN reconstructions for several properties are added.
+The muon filter results as the best choice, defining Level 3.
+Afterwards, a cut on the bundle energy at surface is applied to remove more low energy events, and DNN reconstructions for several properties are added.
+This defines Level 4.
 In level 5, quality cuts are applied to improve the data-MC agreement.

-**Note**
-The rates mentioned above are based on the simulations 22774-22778 and the dataset 22875.
-The set 22875 was produced for primary energies from 500 GeV to 10 TeV with very small statistics to estimate the correct rates.
-As presented below in :numref:`efficiency_primary_energy`, due to an energy cut, primary energies below 10 TeV are not relevant for this high-energy analysis.
-Hence, these energies were not considered in the full-statistics CORSIKA simulation.
+At last, events with a minimum leadingness are selected.
+This is the Final Level.
+The following sections describe the selection steps in detail.

 Level 3
 +++++++